eegg/school-policies-and-procedures/src/nutrition.rst

 This setting regards snack and meal times as an important part of the setting's day.
 Eating represents a social time for children and adults and helps children to learn about healthy eating.
-We promote healthy eating using resources and materials from the Pre-school Learning Alliance campaign ''Feeding Young Imaginations''.
+We promote healthy eating.
-At snack and meal times, we aim to provide nutritious food, which meets the children's individual dietary needs.
+At snack and meal times, we provide nutritious food, which meets the children's individual dietary needs.

 With reference to hygiene: